volcano-sh/kubegene-website/content/docs/guides/tool.md

 ```

 ## How to use tool
-When you use genectl to submit gene sequencing workflow, you can specify what tool to use, the format is: "toolName:toolVersion", and when the workflow is executing, it will use the real image to perform tht task.
+When you use genectl to submit genome sequencing workflow, you can specify what tool to use, the format is: "toolName:toolVersion", and when the workflow is executing, it will use the real image to perform tht task.
 For example, when use `sub job` command,
 ```
 genectl sub job /kubegene/bwa_help.sh --memory 1g --cpu 1 --tool bwa:0.7.12 --pvc pvc-gene